Disability Support Work and COVID-19

 Further recommendations are made to ensure continuity of disability support when COVID-19 infection occurs, while minimising transmission risk between workers and the people with disability they are supporting (Recommendations 9-11).
 These recommendations are summarised before turning to the results.

-Our next survey will be going out in August, and we expect to have the findings of Wave 2 available in September.
+We expect to have the findings of Wave 2 available shortly.

 Dr Ashley McAllister, Disability and Health Unit, University of Melbourne